Paulina-Palma/PasswordValidator/README.md

 1. **Abstract Validator Class**:
 Validator: Serves as the abstract base class for all validators.
 It forces each subclass to implement the is_valid() method.
 2. **Validators**:
-- HasNumberValidator: Checks if the password contains a number.
+- HasNumberValidator: Checks if the password contains a number
-- HasUpperCharacterValidator: Checks if there is at least one uppercase letter.
+- HasUpperCharacterValidator: Checks if there is at least one uppercase letter
-- HasLowerCharacterValidator: Checks for at least one lowercase letter.
+- HasLowerCharacterValidator: Checks for at least one lowercase letter
-- HasSpecialCharacterValidator: Ensures the presence of at least one special character.
+- HasSpecialCharacterValidator: Ensures the presence of at least one special character
-- LengthValidator: Ensures the password meets a minimum length requirement (default 8 characters).
+- LengthValidator: Ensures the password meets a minimum length requirement (default 8 characters)
-- HaveIbeenPwndValidator: Uses the Have I Been Pwned API to check if the password has been exposed in a data breach.
+- HaveIbeenPwndValidator: Uses the Have I Been Pwned API to check if the password has been exposed in a data breach
 3. **PasswordValidator Class**:
 PasswordValidator: Takes the password as input and sequentially runs it through all validators.
 If the password passes all checks, it’s considered valid.